tjscollins/axe-crawler/README.md

     Useful for testing the crawler and seeing what links it finds without running the axe-core tests on every URL.
 Default: undefined which checks all links in the queue.

+--random p
+    Specify the rate at which to randomly select pages from the website.
+Crawler will first build a queue of all pages that it can find and then reduce that queue to the sampling rate given by this option.  p represents the probably any single link will be chosen.
+0 < p < 1 .
+Default: 1 (i.e. 100%)

 --viewPorts viewportString
     Specify which viewPorts to use when running accessibility tests.
 Useful for